pagemedev/pageme-matrix-docker-ansible-deploy/docs/configuring-well-known.md

 ## Confirming it works

-No matter which method you've used to set up the well-known files, if you've done it correctly you should be able to see a JSON file at these URLs:
+No matter which method you've used to set up the well-known files, if you've done it correctly you should be able to see a JSON file at both of these URLs:

 - `https://<domain>/.well-known/matrix/server`
 - `https://<domain>/.well-known/matrix/client`